seyi-tkb/Airline-Delay/README.md

 * Recommendations.

 ## Data Preparation and Exploration
-The data file was downloaded from the 30DL Github repository as it wasn't a continuous dataset that could get updated.
+The data file was just downloaded from the 30DL Github repository as it wasn't a continuous dataset that could get updated.
 It came in the .csv format and was imported into Power BI.
 At first glance, it looked much like this-
 ![raw data image]()

 ## Data Cleaning and Transformation